 That authority leads to trust, and that trust translates into followers, subscribers, clicks to your startup’s website, and customers.

 However, you must remember to always follow group guidelines/rules.

 Following group guidelines is important because you want to stay in the good graces of the groups, the admins and moderators, and their respective communities.

 If your posts need approval and you aren’t getting approval, then I suggest that you contact the group admins and try to build a relationship with them.
 That will build more trust with them and increase your chances of your posts being approved ten-fold.

-- You don’t have to quit your day job for our program and can learn, build, and grow on your schedule, not ours.
-This is due to our affordable and flexible subscription-based program.
+- Keep your day job while you learn, build, and grow on your schedule, not ours.

-- You’ll learn how to create a product-led company that makes your product work for you
+- Learn how to create a product-led company that makes your product work for you.

-- You’ll discover best practices on how to raise venture capital
+- Discover best practices for how to raise venture capital.

 - You can access hundreds of awesome curated and unique resources/tools

 *Only for startups who have validated their startup idea*

 14-day free trials are available.
 No credit card required.